lastis/ailanthus/README.md

 ## Development

-The project uses modern Python tooling:
+The project uses modern Python tooling and follows ECS patterns:

 - **Python 3.13+**
 - **uv** for package management
 - **Taskfile** for command runner
 - **Dev Container** with pre-configured environment

-### Tools
+### Key Libraries

-These are some important tools and libraries used in the project:

 - `arcade` - 2D game development
 - `esper` - Entity Component System
 - `PyOpenGL` - OpenGL bindings

-## Architecture Notes
+- `numpy` - Numerical computing

+### Development Guidelines

-- Follows ECS patterns for clean separation of concerns
+- Use ECS patterns with clear entity/component/system separation
-- Uses minimal code with efficient list comprehensions
+- Write minimal code with list comprehensions when appropriate
-- Organized in logical paragraphs with explanatory comments
-- Leverages NumPy for potential vectorized operations
-- Modern Python features and type hints throughout
+- Follow PEP 8 with type hints and descriptive names
+- Write code in paragraphs with the first comment explaining the purpose of each section (newline signifies a new paragraph)
+- Prefer vectorized NumPy operations over loops